olivierfriard/boris_docs/index.rst

-.. warning:: Please note that for some formats (XLS - Excel 97) the name of the sheet will be based on
+.. warning:: Please note that for some formats (XLS - Excel 97) the name of the sheet will be based a modified **observation id**
-    the observation id modified to do not contain forbidden characters (:  \  /  ?  *  [  or  ]) and shortened to 31 characters.
+             in order to not contain forbidden characters (:  \  /  ?  *  [  or  ]) and shortened to 31 characters.